Ecwid/kirby-ecwid-online-store/README.md

 ## Support

-For more information more about Ecwid store setup instructions and useful tips, visit the Ecwid Help Center: https://support.ecwid.com/ .
+For more information about Ecwid, setup instructions and useful tips, visit the Ecwid Help Center: https://support.ecwid.com/ .

 ## License